rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <a name="2a"></a>
-## Verify Guarantee of delivery - 2.a Consumer fail to process a message
+## Verify Guarantee of delivery-2a Consumer fail to process a message

 Sometimes the consumer cannot process the message and it fails.
 It could be a *transient* failure which means that after a few attempts, the consumer succeeds to process it.